MX-2000/Portfolio/README.md

 # Publications

 ## A Scalable Kernel Approach to Reinforcement Learning
+We propose a self-contained, detailed, description of a scalable standardized kernel (RKHS) approach to popular reinforcement learning algorithms, where agents interact with environments having continuous states and discrete actions spaces, dealing with possibly unstructured data.
+These algorithms, namely Q-Learning, Actor Critic, Q-Value Gradient, Hamilton-Jacobi-Bellman (HJB) and Heuristic Controls, are implemented with a RKHS library using default settings.
+We show that this approach to reinforcement learning is accurate, robust, sample efficient and versatile, as we benchmark our algorithms in this paper on simple games and use them as a baseline for our applications.

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5205228

 ## Making a fast RL env in C with pufferlib